Bursts of activity that make you huff and puff ‘linked to reduced cancer risk’

 Short bursts of daily activity that make you huff and puff – such as playing high-energy games with children – could help reduce the risk of cancer, research suggests.

-According to the study, a total of just four-and-a-half minutes of vigorous activity – done in bursts of around one minute each – during daily tasks could reduce the overall risk of cancer by 18%, and the risk of some cancers linked to physical activity by up to 32%.
+According to the study, a total of just four-and-a-half minutes of vigorous activity – done in bursts of around one minute each – during daily tasks could reduce the overall risk of cancer by 18 per cent, and the risk of some cancers linked to physical activity by up to 32 per cent.

 Other activities could include vigorous housework, carrying heavy shopping around the supermarket, or bursts of power walking.